Oslo city

 Det Kongelige Slott, The Royal Palace.
 It was built in 1848 in classicism style.
 It lies in the middle of the Royal Family´s residence

 with its beautiful gardens.
 On 17 May, Norway´s national day, children parades through Karl Johan and pass the palace.
-The king

 Harald is at home, that is what the flag means according to Kjetil.